Everything You Need to Know About Family-Based Treatment (FBT)

 How Do I Supervise All Meals?

 This can be daunting, especially for busy families.
 One or both parents may take a leave of absence from work.
 Sometimes grandparents and other extended family members can help with supervising meals.
 You may need to coordinate lunches with your child’s school or keep your child home from school for some time.
-Many parents bring lunch to school and eat with their teen in the car.
+Many parents bring lunch to school and eat with their teens in the car.
 We are always amazed by the creativity our parents show in figuring this out.

 Can My Teen Continue to Play Sports?

-Excessive exercise is often a symptom of the disorder and it can be dangerous for malnourished teens to engage in sports.
+Excessive exercise is often a symptom of the disorder, and it can be dangerous for malnourished teens to engage in sports.
 Therefore, we usually recommend limiting activity during Phase 1 and reintroducing activities in Phase 2 of FBT.

 Doesn’t My Child Need Also Need to See an Individual Therapist?